Rob can offer mentees:

 - Guidance on public speaking, public engagement, events, writing.

 - Guidance on diverse environmental career options, working in media, TV & Radio, publishing, NGOs, government etc.

-Dr Rob Lambert is a multi-disciplinary academic at the University of Nottingham, working in environmental history and tourism & the environment.
+Dr Rob Lambert is a multi-disciplinary ‘environment’ academic at the University of Nottingham, working in environmental history and ecotourism.
 He holds a MA (Hons) in Modern History and a PhD in Environmental History from the University of St. Andrews in Scotland.
-From 1998-2000 he held a Leverhulme Research Fellowship at St. Andrews in the field of British environmental history studying the historical relationships between grey seals and people.
-Rob is also Senior Honorary Research Fellow at the University of Western Australia where he delivered the prestigious Alexander Lecture in 2006, taking as his theme ‘Contested Nature in the modern British countryside’.
+He held a Leverhulme Fellowship at St. Andrews in the field of British environmental history studying the historical relationships between grey seals and people.
+Rob is also Senior Fellow at the University of Western Australia where he delivered the prestigious Alexander Lecture in 2006, taking as his theme ‘Contested nature in the modern British countryside’.
 He has published a number of books: edited collections Species History in Scotland (1998); (with T.C.
-Smout) Rothiemurchus: Nature and People on a Highland Estate 1500-2000 (1999); (with Ian Rotherham) Invasive and Introduced Plants and Animals: human perceptions, attitudes and approaches to management (2011); and a research monograph Contested Mountains (2001) about the Cairngorms range in the Highlands of Scotland; as well as numerous academic articles on the past and present relationships between Nature and People in Great Britain.
-Rob was a writer on the international ‘Ghosts of Gone Birds’ art project in 2011; and is a Steering Group member of the environmental think-tank New Networks for Nature (N3) in Britain.
-He also sits on the judging panel of the A Focus on Nature (AFON) scheme launched in 2012.
+Smout) Rothiemurchus: Nature and People on a Highland Estate 1500-2000 (1999); (with Ian Rotherham) Invasive and Introduced Plants and Animals: human perceptions, attitudes and approaches to management (2011); and a research monograph Contested Mountains (2001) about landuse conflicts in the Cairngorms range in the Highlands of Scotland; as well as numerous articles and book chapters on the past and present relationships between nature and people in Great Britain, conservation conflicts, species history, the nature conservation movement and eNGOs, sustainability, rewilding, wildlife television and the rise of wildlife tourism.
+Rob has published in the popular press in magazines like BBC Wildlife, British Birds, and in books in the Seasons series (2016) by Elliott & Thompson.